ir-nlp-csui/id-en-code-mixed/README.md

 # Indonesian-English Code-Mixed Tweet Dataset
 One of prominent issues in Twitter is code-mixing, which is combining multiple languages in single conversation.
 Tweets in Indonesian language may intermingle with English vocabulary.
-This dataset contain 825 tweet instances of Indonesian-English, corresponding to four NLP tasks, i.e., tokenization, language identification, lexical normalization, and word translation.
+This dataset contain 825 tweet instances of Indonesian-English, corresponding to four NLP tasks, i.e., <b>tokenization</b>, <b>language identification</b>, <b>lexical normalization</b>, and <b>word translation</b>.

 ## Citation